-SummaryThe lesson begins with a demonstration introducing students to the force between two current carrying loops, comparing the attraction and repulsion between the loops to that between two magnets.
+SummaryA class demo introduces students to the force between two current carrying loops, comparing the attraction and repulsion between the loops to that between two magnets.
 After a lecture on Ampere's law (including some sample cases and problems), students begin to use the concepts to calculate the magnetic field around a loop.
 This is applied to determine the magnetic field of a toroid, imagining a toroid as a looped solenoid.
 Students use Ampere's law to solve some homework problems.

-Ampere's law enables engineers to calculate the magnetic field around a loop which is useful in studying the magnetic field produced by the MRI magnet.
-In addition to calculating the magnetic field, engineers use Ampere's law to determine the correct amount of current and voltage that is necessary to create a functioning circuit board to perform desired tasks.
+Understanding Ampere's law enables engineers to calculate the magnetic field around a loop, which is useful in studying the magnetic field produced by MRI magnets.
+In addition to calculating the magnetic field, engineers use Ampere's law to determine the amount of current and voltage needed to create a functioning circuit board to perform desired tasks.

 Each TeachEngineering lesson or activity is correlated to one or more K-12 science,